-Knowledge and Understanding LO no. On successful completion of the named award, students will be able to: Module Code/s 12 Analyse and evaluate bioinformatic data and explain the multidisciplinary nature of computational biology.
+Knov Knowledge and Understanding LO On successful completion of the named award, students will be Module no. able to: Code/s 12 Analyse and evaluate bioinformatic data and explain the multidisciplinary nature of computational biology.
 BIOL 3009 13 Evaluate and interpret laboratory findings in the context of published academic literature and demonstrate the resulting understanding via oral presentation.
 BIOL 3005